No-Gimmick Fence Clamps

 Bonus: Watch this video to see some of favorite woodworking tips in action:

 Quick Blade-Height GaugeThis gauge block is the quickest way to set the height of a table saw blade.
 This one is made from a 3-in. length of 4x4 cut to the settings used most frequently.
 If you need more settings, just create another block.
-Then when it's time to reset the table saw blade, these blocks will help you get the job done quickly.
-Click here for more table saw tips.
+Then when it's time to reset the table saw blade, these blocks will help you get the job done quickly

 Simple Circle Layout Tool

 Never-Fail Miter Joint ClampClamping up four mitered corners is tricky.
 You can buy specialty clamps for this, but I make my own.
-Here's how to do it.
-Start with a long 1x4, as it's easier (and safer) to clamp for making the angled cuts than a short piece.
+Here's how to do it: Start with a long 1x4, as it's easier (and safer) to clamp for making the angled cuts than a short piece.
 Mark out the blocks, and then drill a 1-in. diameter hole in the center of each one.
 The hole prevents the blocks from getting glued to your project.
 Cut 45-degree angles tangent to the hole, and then cut the blocks free from the long board.
-We'll walk you through how to make one for your home shop.

 Easy Odd-Width MeasuringHow do you divide 11-3/8-in. (or any other mathematically difficult number) into equal parts without dividing fractions?
 Simple.
-Angle your tape across the workpiece until it reads an easily-divisible dimension and make your marks with the tape angled.
+Angle your measuring tape across the workpiece until it reads an easily-divisible dimension and make your marks with the tape angled.
 For example, say you want to divide an 11-3/8-in. board into three equal parts.
 Angle the tape until it reads 12-in., and then make marks at "4" and "8".
-Plus: More measuring tips and tricks.

 Improvised T-BevelNot long ago, I needed to make some angled wood parts to build a new soffit on my garage.
 I didn’t have the customary tool for the job, but I had some steel joining plates.
 I screwed through one of the holes in the plate, set my angle, then added another screw to lock the angle.
 I could then use it as a template to mark all the pieces at the same angle and cut them with my circular saw. — Ryan Bartsch